MS-DOS Commands :: FAQ

 How do I copy all the text of the window to the Windows Clipboard?

 Right-click in the title bar on in the window itself.
 Select "Select All" (you should see all the text highlight) then press the Enter key.
 You can now paste the copied text into any Windows application such as the Windows Notepad editor or Windows WordPad editor.
-Note: If you want a screen snapshot rather than text, use the PrtSc key.
+Note: If you want a screen snapshot rather than text, use the PrtScn key.
 Tip: To copy output from any command to the clipboard, see: clip

 How do I view configuration of all network adapters?